 If you are convinced about pursuing your Ph.D. from a reputed German University, act now.
 Or you can always reach us at MANYA for admission consulting.
 Our team of admission advisors will be happy to assist you, as they do for many other aspirants like you.
 For more information, call our Study Abroad Helpline 1800 102 4646

-At Manya Education, as study abroad consultants we have helped thousands of students like you make it to their dream colleges.
+At Manya – The Princeton Review, as study abroad consultants we have helped thousands of students like you make it to their dream colleges.
 So, contact our counselors today to experience a smooth process to your admission into a top US university.
 Also, get unlimited support on applications, essays, scholarships, and programs available.

 Yes, Ph.D. in Germany is free.
 For upto 3 years, the tuition fee is borne by the government.

 Yes, as being tuition-free it will be much cheaper than any other country and a Ph.D. degree from Germany is highly valued the world over as it is known to combine theoretical studies with top-notch scientific research.